 An organized desk is a functioning desk.
 To help organize yourself, setup

-A well-organized filing system is a good indication of a functional office space.
-To organize your desk, follow these color-coding examples:
+A well-organized filing system is a good indication of functional office space.
+To organize your desk, follow these colour-coding examples:

 - Green- Personal

 Investing in a label maker can help to label your containers, files, and drawers a whole lot easier.
 No matter what, you’ll always be able to find where you left your items.
 It is a key item to making your desk a more functional workspace.

 You papers are one of the easiest things to mess up your desk flow.
 Get control of the mess before it takes over your lifestyle.
 File all of your paperwork through a three-option system: toss/shred, file, or take action.
 Not to mention, you should be filing your more important papers in a colour-coded system.

 To facilitate your domestic cleaning, organize the books you own around your desk.
 The best ways to do this either by color, size, or genre.
 However, organizing them by color can offer a cool, clutter-less look.

 Walls are often the most forgotten when it comes to home office desk organization.
 Utilize the space on the walls surrounding your desk by hanging up shelves, filing systems, calendars, cork boards, and more.